vekatze/neut/book/src/commands.md

 }
 ```

-This command is intended to be used for rapid prototyping.
+This command is intended for rapid prototyping.

+Trailing positional arguments are forwarded to the generated executable, just as with `neut build --execute`.

-Please see [Rapid Prototyping](./rapid-prototyping.md) to see `neut zen` in action.
+Please see [Rapid Prototyping](./rapid-prototyping.md) for an example of `neut zen` in action.

 ### Zen Experience